sarroutbi/koji-retriever/README.md

 $ export LLVM_PROFILE_FILE="koji-retriever-%p-%m.profraw"
 ```

-- Finally, execute tests through *cargo test*, generate report with *grcov* (in HTML mode for this example) and open it with your preferred browser:
+- Finally, tests must be executed through *cargo test*, and report must be generated with *grcov* (in HTML mode for this example).
+Last, but not least, the report can be opened with your preferred browser:

 ```bash
 $ cargo test